-To address these issues, we proposed a novel transfer-based adversarial attack, namely direction tuning attack, in which the small sampling step length is embedded into the large update step length to not only decrease the deviation between the actual direction and the steepest direction but also mitigate the update oscillation.
+To address these issues, we proposed a novel transfer-based adversarial attack, namely direction tuning attack, in which the small sampling step length is embedded into the large update step length to not only decrease the angle between the actual direction and the steepest direction, but also mitigate the update oscillation.
 Particularly, the adversarial example in our direction tuning attack is updated by using the large step length that aligns with the previous gradient-based attacks~\cite{I-FGSM,MI-FGSM,SI-NI-FGSM,VMI-FGSM}.
-Then, the samples are calculated with a small step length, and the average gradient of these samples is used as the update direction in each large step length of the update.
-Through the coordinated use of the large update step length and the small sampling step length, our direction tuning attack can effectively reduce the deviation between the actual direction and the steepest direction, while simultaneously eliminating the oscillating component that arises during the optimization process.
-As a result, the adversarial examples generated by our approach are able to converge efficiently and achieve high transferability to a variety of victim models.
+Then, the several examples are sampled with a small step length, and the average gradient of these sampled examples is used as the update direction in each large step length of the update.
+Through the coordinated use of the large update step length and the small sampling step length, our direction tuning attack can effectively reduce the angle between the actual direction and the steepest direction, while simultaneously eliminating the oscillating component that arises during the optimization process.
+As a result, the adversarial examples generated by our method are able to converge efficiently and achieve high transferability to a variety of victim models.
 In addition, the network pruning method is proposed in our paper to smooth the decision boundary by pruning the redundant or unimportant neurons to further eliminate update oscillation for further enhancing the transferability of adversarial examples.
-Fig.~\ref{fig:adversarial_example_visualization} shows that the adversarial examples generated by our methods (i.e., direction tuning attacks with network pruning) are imperceptible by human eyes like the latest gradient-based attacks~\cite{SI-NI-FGSM,VMI-FGSM}.
+Fig.~\ref{fig:adversarial_example_visualization} shows that the adversarial examples generated by our methods (i.e., direction tuning attacks with network pruning) are imperceptible by human eyes, which are similar to the latest gradient-based attacks~\cite{SI-NI-FGSM,VMI-FGSM}.

-Our main contributions are summarized as follows: \begin{itemize} \item We theoretically found the large step length of the update will lead to a big deviation between the actual update direction and the steepest update direction in adversarial examples generation.
-Moreover, we empirically found that directly reducing the step length of the update will lead to serious update oscillation, resulting in the generated adversarial examples achieving low transferability to the victim models as well.
+Our main contributions are summarized as follows: \begin{itemize} \item First, we theoretically found the large step length of the update will lead to a big convergence speed deviation along the actual update direction and the steepest update direction in adversarial examples generation.
+Moreover, we empirically found that directly reducing the step length of the update will lead to serious update oscillation and low transferability of the generated adversarial examples to the victim models as well.
 Therefore, this leads to contemplating how to utilize the small length of steps to enhance the transferability.